An official website of the United States government

 This battalion and its mission set align with state initiatives and benefits.
 Indiana National Guard leaders are collaborating with local and statewide businesses to work with IT and cyberassets.

 “Indiana is fortunate to have Rose lead the state’s first up-and-coming cyberbattalion,” said Brig.
 Gen. Dale Lyles, Indiana adjutant general.
-“She brings with her a diverse background and exceptional leadership qualities we need to get this battalion on its feet and leading the way to battle the cyber challenges in our technology-driven environment.”
+“She brings an exceptional background and leadership qualities we need to get this battalion on its feet and leading the way to battle the cyber challenges in our technology-driven environment.”

 Related Articles